hrefjeff/sf/_posts/2024-11-28-sf6-getting-better.md

 <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique">Pomodoro technique</a>

 ### <a name="head5"></a>5.
-Learn matchups in detail

-I don't do this to the extent I should.
-It is definitely something I can work on.
-There are levels to everything but this is one where you can go deep down the rabit hole.
-I'd generally start with myself and my character.
-What attacks are plus on block?
-How does my hurtbox behave when throwing out a certain move?
-At what range does my character operate most effectively?
-Answering these questions will help you develop a sense of self-awareness on what you should and shouldn't do.

-I'll go on down the list of opponenents I have faced and for each one try and figure out how my character can correctly respond with an opponents array of moves.
-The goal is to get to the point where you can automatically recognize what buttons you should rely on most and how you can use characters strengths to overcome the opponent.
-For instance, I recently learned more about the Karin Vs. Laura matchup.
-Laura has to play very risky because her buttons are not as good as Karin's in the neutral range.
-So in using that information that will set me up to look for dashes and overheads more than usual because that's her general effective game plan.

-### <a name="head6"></a>6.
-Sharpen reactions

-This is another thing I need to work on.
-Go the the lab and set the dummy to either jump in, walk in, press a button, or do a special move.
-Challenge yourself to counter or successfully nullify their movements consistently.

-### <a name="head7"></a>7.
 Take notes/set goals

-The way I take notes is with a journal.
+The way I take notes is on google docs.
 I'll make notes of my performance at the end of the day so I can visually keep track of my progress/mistakes.
-When all the details are in my head, it's hard for me to reflect upon.
-I have to get it out on paper.
-Or even in a blog, similar to the one I'm writing for people to read right now.
+It's hard for me to reflect on specific details when they're all in my head.
+I have to write it out or type it out whenever possible.

 So taking notes and writing things down can help in setting goals.
 My goals in the beginning were things like consistenly land a punish combo.
 If I'm getting countered alot, stop pressing a button or doing the move and evaluate why I'm getting hit.
 Your goals will make you a stronger player when it's time to perform against other folks.
 I enter into tournaments all the time to evaluate what I've been working on.
 Reddit hosts an online tournment every Monday.
 I do this as a measure of what I've been working on.
 Everyone is different though.
 Competition is not everything.
 It is just my ninja way.

+### <a name="head6"></a>6.
+Sharpen reactions

+This is another thing I need to work on.
+Go the the lab and set the dummy to either jump in, walk in, press a button, or do a special move.
+Challenge yourself to counter or successfully nullify their movements consistently.

+### <a name="head7"></a>7.
+Learn matchups in detail

+With every level, there's a different devel.
+This is step is where you figure out that the rabbit hole goes deep.
+I'd generally start with myself and my character.
+What attacks are plus on block?
+How does my hurtbox behave when throwing out a certain move?
+At what range does my character operate most effectively?
+Answering these questions will help you develop a sense of self-awareness on what you should and shouldn't do.

+I'll go on down the list of opponenents I have faced and for each one try and figure out how my character can correctly respond with an opponents array of moves.
+The goal is to get to the point where you can automatically recognize what buttons you should rely on most and how you can use characters strengths to overcome the opponent.
+For instance, I recently learned more about the Ken Vs. JP matchup.
+Ken's effective range is just outside of his stHK range because JP dominates with his stHP and OD ghost.
+So maintaining space and rotating all the options Ken has to bully an opponent at that range is best.
+It'd be different than someone like Akuma or even Jamie.

 ### <a name="head8"></a>8.
 Accept responsibility

 Accept responsibility and hold yourself accountable for your own decisions and actions.
-Ask questions all day, but relying on the phrase "I haven't learned that yet" or "No one told me about that" will only take a player so far.
+Don't hesitate to ask questions all day.
+However, relying on the phrase "I haven't learned that yet" or "No one told me about that" will only take a player so far.
 It's best to approach the game with the philosphy of, "Play as if you are a master, but learn like you are a student."

-### <a name="head9"></a>9.
-Other things or stuff that deserve a whole post on their own

-Get social.
-Join a discord.
-Find a google doc that is maintained by a community about a specific character (like the <a href="https://docs.google.com/document/d/1aBEIXYX51TmdEZ_nh6dydHxJXwED7kZNsfLKENanca0/" target="_blank">R.Mika bible</a>).